abshinn/usgs/README.md

 USGS Earthquake API Python3 Wrapper

-See usgs.APIquery docstring for usage information.
+See usgs.APIquery docstring in usgs.py for usage information.